aurotripathy/sushi-detector/README.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>> from detectron2.engine import DefaultTrainer
 ```
-## Reviewing the Segmentation Task
+## The Segmentation Task
-The task is to segment a few of the intems in the sushi plate.
+The task is to segment a two varieties of sushi on the plate (red sushi and black).
 #### Input Image

 <img src="data/small_images/val/IMG_4065-size_600_600.JPG" width="60%">